Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: SELECTED ENABLERS PERFORMANCE AND SUSTAINABILITY ANALYSIS THROUGH PROOF OF CONCEPT-BASED VALIDATION

 The Flexible Mesh Selection Function (FMSF) applies a composite trustworthiness index, computed using both functional (e.g., latency, throughput) and non-functional (e.g., energy efficiency, operational cost) parameters.

-Evaluations that were carried based on both simulations and integrated test environments yielded the following improvements (see Fig.~\ref{fig:flextop}): \begin{itemize} \item Significant reduction in network congestion as the number of UAVs increases, enabling improved load balancing and system scalability, \item Over 90\% lower energy consumption for UAV-based communication compared to traditional base stations, supporting energy-efficient operation, \item Substantial decrease in packet loss with increasing UAV density—approaching zero with more than 20 drones—highlighting improved reliability and service continuity, \item Linear growth in deployment cost with drone count, enabling scalable and temporary coverage expansion while avoiding the high fixed cost of dense infrastructure. \end{itemize}
+Evaluations based on both simulations and integrated test environments yielded the following improvements (see Fig.~\ref{fig:flextop}): \begin{itemize} \item Significant reduction in network congestion as the number of UAVs increases, enabling improved load balancing and system scalability, \item More than 90\% \% lower energy consumption for UAV-based communication compared to traditional base stations, supporting energy-efficient operation, \item Significant decrease in packet loss with increasing UAV density—approaching zero with more than 20 drones—highlighting improved reliability and service continuity, \item Linear growth in deployment cost with drone count, enabling scalable and temporary coverage expansion while avoiding the high fixed cost of dense infrastructure. \end{itemize}

 This enabler supports Environmental sustainability by minimizing energy waste and supporting energy harvesting Economic sustainability by reducing reliance on fixed terrestrial infrastructure, as well as Social sustainability by enabling secure and trusted connectivity in public safety and remote operations, leading to increased inclusion.
 In the KG-method pruning, this enabler was retained based on demonstrated TRL 4--5 maturity through realistic simulations, strong KVI alignment, including trust, resilience, energy efficiency and reduced CAPEX, as well as strong alignment with Hexa-X-II design principles, i.e., decentralization, autonomy, trust-awareness, and closed-loop operation.